wearedevx/keystone/keystone-cli/prompt/README.md

 Print a ready to use string that show current environment along with ✘ ✔ to show respectably if changes have been made to a keystoned file or not. `Ꝅ production ✘`

+From this, you are able to add this info anywhere you want in your prompt, in any shell.
 ## Install the program